Tag Archives: Jane Fonda

 Book Club (2018), Diane Keaton, Jane Fonda, Candice Bergen, Mary Steenburgen

-I went in to Book Club with the hope that I’d enjoy something similar to the good charm and humour that made the likes of The Golden Girls and Grace & Frankie a hit.
-My level of disappointment in the film is therefore, at least in part, my own fault.
-Even though my expectations may have been unfairly high, there still shouldn’t be an excuse for all the things about Book Club that had my head lowered in disappointment as I sat in the movie theatre.
+I went into Book Club with the hope that I’d enjoy something similar to the good charm and humour that made the likes of The Golden Girls and Grace & Frankie a hit.
+As such, I’m fully aware that my level of disappointment in the film is at least, in part, my own fault.
+Even though my expectations may have been unfairly high, there still shouldn’t be an excuse for all the many things about Book Club that had my head lowered in disappointment as I sat in the movie theatre.

 Co-written and directed by Bill Holderman, Book Club is a comedy about four older women whose lives change forever after they read Fifty Shades of Grey.
 Generally speaking, I love stories of beautiful friendships between older women.
 It’s unfortunate that this particular story just wasn’t executed nearly well enough.

-One or two moving moments nearer the end aside, the most I did in response to the films humour during the 1 hour, 44 minute run time was smile mildly.
-The fact that most, if not all of the funniest lines were used in the trailer didn’t help matters.
+One or two moving moments nearer the end aside, the most I did in response to the film’s humour during the 1 hour, 44 minute run time was smile mildly.
+The fact that most, if not all of the funniest lines were used in the trailer certainly didn’t help matters.

 Book Club (2018), Diane Keaton, Andy Garcia